Safdari10/m5-phase1-cli-api/README.md

-# AuctionAI: Modern Auction Platform with AI Search
+# Auction Platform with AI Search

-AuctionAI is a full-stack [Next.js](https://nextjs.org) application for managing online auctions, featuring:
+This is a [Next.js](https://nextjs.org) application for managing simple online auctions.
+It includes:

 - TypeScript, Tailwind CSS, and Mongoose for MongoDB integration
-- AI-powered search using Google Gemini (Generative AI)
+- Search with optional Google Gemini (Generative AI) refinement
-- Modern, clean UI with a custom search bar and auction item cards
+- Basic UI with a search bar and auction item cards
 - RESTful API endpoints for auction item management
 - CLI tools for database seeding and admin tasks